Here are my 10 reasons for you to start a business in Nepal now.

 - Industries built right after civil strife or wars can last for a long time as proved by the industries that opened after the Second World War in much of Europe and US.
 So start now when there is less competition.

-- No one cares.
-The old system is crumbling and there is no more of the strict societal and political bias against entrepreneurship.
+- The old system is crumbling and there is no more of the strict societal and political bias against entrepreneurship.
 “Making profit is good” mentality is on the rise.
 Time to quietly rise and shine !

 You have a choice right now: Either make your own dreams come true or “you will be hired to make some-one else’s dream come true.”